 - Department of Crop Sciences seminar (University of Illinois, Urbana-Champaign): ~20 attendees; 30 minutes; attendees expressed skepticism of results due to sample size, extensive discussion on personal definitions and operationalizing of “soil health”

-- Peer-reviewed journal article: one peer reviewed journal article is in review with Agricultural & Environmental Letters.
-At least one other article is in preparation.
+- Peer-reviewed journal article: one open access, peer reviewed journal article is in review with Journal of Soil & Water Conservation.
+At least one other article is planned.

-- Trade journals: pending completion of peer-review, we are planning to convert the contents of the journal article into a format that is amenable to trade journals or online publications.
-Targeted outlets include Progressive Farmer, Corn & Soybean Digest, and AgClips Daily.
+- Trade journals: pending completion of peer-review, we will convert the contents of the journal article into a format that is amenable to trade journals or online publications.
+These will largely mirror the Soil Health Nexus blog.
+Targeted outlets include the Ohio C.O.R.N Newsletter, Progressive Farmer, Corn & Soybean Digest, and AgClips Daily.

 Our research shows that the paradigm of soil health unites disparate populations.
 Thus, soil health can be a unifying approach to sustainable agroecosystem management.
 Thus far, this insight seems to be novel and thrilling to stakeholders and audiences.
 Moreover, our results highlight areas of overlap and differences in terms of how the soil health paradigm is operationalized.
 These results can be easily and seamlessly integrated into communication strategies and extension programming.
 Specifically, it suggests that using the language of soil health can be used to discuss difficult topics (e.g. environmental harm) with farmers.
 By leveraging a shared language, we could improve working relationships and social connection between farmers and other agricultural stakeholders, ultimately striving towards the shared long-term goal of agricultural sustainability.